Primary Spine Cancer and Benign Spine Tumors

 Surgical Expertise

-Our spine surgery team has the experience and precision needed to remove delicate spinal cord tumors.
-We perform more than 3,000 spine surgeries every year.
+Our spine surgery team has the experience and precision needed to remove delicate spinal cord and spinal column tumors.
+We perform thousdands of spine surgeries every year.
 Our program combines the expertise of specialists in both spine and cancer care.
-As a National Cancer Institute Comprehensive Cancer Center, we provide a level of cancer expertise and experience only found in the top four percent of U.S. centers.
+As a National Cancer Institute Comprehensive Cancer Center, we provide a level of cancer expertise and experience only found in the top 4% of U.S. centers.
 We are also part of the National Comprehensive Cancer Network (NCCN), an alliance of the nation’s leading cancer centers dedicated to improving patient care.

 Precise Diagnosis